FrankHubeny/heliacalrisings/astropyexample.md

   name: python3
 ---

+# How to use astropy for astronomical dating

 This is a markdown file used as a notebook, but it may not be in the final book.